wilkens-teaching/info3350-f20/README.md

 Most of the work for the course will be conducted online.
 We will use:

 * **Zoom** for online meetings and office hours
+* **GitHub** to distribute lecture materials, code, and problem sets.
+The current version of the syllabus is always on GutHub, too.
 * **Canvas** to distribute restricted readings, to collect reading response posts, and to distribute video recordings of the lectures
 * **CMS** to collect problem sets and other code work
 * **Campuswire** for Q&A.